ccthecode/ccthecode/README.md

 - 🔭 I’m currently working on Hugo projects
 - 👯 I’m looking to collaborate on Hugo projects
-- 💬 Ask me about anything, collaboration, hiring, etc.. by opening an issue on this readme file
+- 💬 Ask me about anything (collaboration, hiring etc.. ) by opening an issue on this readme file